The Iglu Guide | Blog

 2. Stay accountable

 Independent learning is all well and good, but it does rely on some serious self-accountability.
-Start proactively and set up a personal timetable that works around any external commitments such as a job.
+Start proactively and set up a personal timetable that works around any external commitments such as a part-time job.
 Set yourself some short-term goals as well as longer term semester objectives.
-Make sure you impose some regular deadlines, set yourself personal learning tasks – and don’t forget to schedule in regular breaks.
-When the world feels a little chaotic around your ears, you will appreciate the regularity and reliability of a well organised study schedule.
+Make sure you impose some regular deadlines, set yourself personal learning tasks – and don’t forget to schedule in regular breaks to stay productive and avoid burnout.
+A structured routine will help you stay focused and motivated.

 3. Organise your study space